HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

-The ratio in \cref{fig:Signal_ND_Empty_ratio_1} is calculated with \cref{ratio} and shows a small, but statistically significant, increase in counts of the case with the ND cup over the empty cup above \SI{5}{\angstrom}.
+The ratio in \cref{fig:Signal_ND_Empty_ratio_1} is calculated with \cref{ratio} and shows a small, but statistically significant, increase in counts with the ND cup over the empty cup above \SI{5}{\angstrom}.
 The increase reaches up to 5\% at longer wavelength.
 Even if there is a difference in pulse shape in \cref{fig:Monitor_ND_Empty_ratio_1}, it is probably too small to produce the observed effect in the signal.
-In any case, the increment at such a short wavelengths needs to be investigated further, since the reflectivity of the ND is expected to kick off above $\approx\SI{20}{\angstrom}$. \paragraph{Second attempt with ND cup} During the last day, we had the chance to take three measurements with 2 cup exchanges: empty, ND and empty cup a second time.
+In any case, the increment at such a short wavelengths needs to be investigated further, since the reflectivity of the ND is expected to strongly increase above $\approx\SI{20}{\angstrom}$. \paragraph{Second attempt with ND cup} During the last day, three measurements with two cup exchanges were performed: empty, ND and empty cup a second time.
 The reason to plan the first two in the same day was to prevent as much as possible any source of instability, e.g. changes in the accelerator parameters.
 Unfortunately, even these measurements were not flawless in terms of stability.
-During the first shut down to exchange the cup, the moderator cooling control system crashed and the moderator warmed up to \SI{70}{k}, but the methane mass flow was still 0, so most likely it was still frozen by the time it was brought back to \SI{22}{K} for ND cup runs.
-After 9 runs with the ND cup, we noticed that the moderator temperature was once again rising up to \SI{24}{K} because the He flow was getting smaller.
+During the first shutdown to exchange the cup, the moderator cooling control system crashed and the moderator warmed up to \SI{70}{K}.
+The methane mass flow was still 0, so most likely it was still frozen by the time it was brought back to \SI{22}{K} for ND cup runs.
+After 9 runs with the ND cup, a rise in the moderator temperature to \SI{24}{K} was noticed because the He flow was getting smaller.
 This caused a systematic drift in the different ND runs that produced, by the time of the last run, 4\% less counts integrated above \SI{5}{\angstrom}.
-For this reason, we decided to keep only the first \SI{20}{min} run, the closest to the nominal temperature of \SI{22}{K}.
-For the second cup exchange, we decided to put back the empty cup to rule out any possible spurious contribution from the first re-cooling of the day.
+For this reason, only the first \SI{20}{min} run, the closest to the nominal temperature of \SI{22}{K}, were used.
+For the second cup exchange, the empty cup was put back to rule out any possible spurious contribution from the first re-cooling of the day.
 The results for both the empty cups and the ND cup are presented in \cref{fig:ND_EMPTY_2}.
 The ratio between the empty cups in \cref{fig:Signal_ND_Empty_ratio_2} suggests that the two measurements are not equivalent and the unexpected warm up had, indeed, a negative effect on the initial conditions.
 In particular, the same trend is also visible when the ND cup signal is compared with the first empty cup.
 In this regard, the ratio between the signals from the first ND run and the second empty cup is probably the most reliable.
-The lower statistic, resulting from keeping only the first ND run, does not allow to measure any statistically significant effect above the unity.
+The lower statistics, resulting from keeping only the first ND run, does not allow to measure any statistically significant effect above unity.
 Thus, we could not confirm the result from the first days (\cref{fig:Signal_ND_Empty_ratio_1}).